 Certificates or Special Training Required for Risk Managers

-Since an intimate knowledge of specific business nuances is desirable, the training and educational requirements for the role of risk manager will vary widely depending on industry and organizational type.
-There are certain certifications and training that will be valued across these industry and organizational variations.
-These include:
+Since an intimate knowledge of specific business nuances is desirable, the training and educational requirements for the role of risk manager will vary widely depending on industry and organizational type which include:

-- An MBA is preferred (check out this page for information about a cybersecurity MBA)
+- An MBA is preferred (check out this page for information)

 - A law degree